qpwoeirut/2048-solver/roadmap.md

 ## Roadmap: Part 1: "Traditional" solver
 I want to start by writing a traditional algorithmic solver.
-I aim to have a "traditional" solver that can succeed 80% of the time which I can hopefully use to train a ML model.
+I aim to have a "traditional" solver that can succeed 80% of the time which I can hopefully use to train an ML model.
 There are many possible strategies for the first solver.
 I may end up implementing several of them.